 It has been revealed that while people watch videos on YouTube for some of the same reasons identified in studies of TV viewing, there is a distinctly social aspect to YouTube use that reflects its social networking aspects.
 Another study has found that YouTube increased participation, personalisation and productivity.

-YouTube also improved students’ digital skills and provided opportunity for peer learning and problem solving.
+YouTube also improved students’ digital skills and provided the opportunity for peer learning and problem-solving.

 There are many studies that have identified the negative aspects of social media ranging from narcissism, usage by extremist groups, to cyberbullying.
 But for the meantime, let’s just dwell on the more positive side.
 Closely linked to collective self-esteem, research has shown that social media can increase our individual self-esteem.
 This is common with teenagers who would normally find face-to-face situations daunting and uncomfortable.
 This is great as it means that social media can increase social capital for many teenagers who may feel unable to make friends.